Common Cloud Integration Patterns & Scenarios

 Cloud integration patterns allow enterprises to design and create integrations between the different facets of an enterprise ecosystem.
 Whether that’s cloud applications, third-party data, or networks, the patterns are reusable designs that can be scaled easily while reducing the difficulty level and saving an enterprise time.

-Some of the most common cloud integration patterns include:
+Some of the most common different integration patterns include:

 • Shared Databases